Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the ambiguity function relation

+\begin{remark} Note that we need to restrict our stability result to the essential support $V_\delta$ of $x$ because the square root $t \mapsto \sqrt{t}$ is not Lipschitz continuous.
+For this reason, we obtain the dependence of our stability result on $\delta$.
+We note that in the above proof, we derive

+Hence, magnitude retrieval is, in fact, stable even when we consider small entries as long as we compare the squared magnitudes of the signals with the squared absolute values of the Gabor transform. \end{remark}

-for magnitude retrieval.
-Note that $\delta_0$ enters the constant as the map $x \mapsto x^2$ is not Lipschitz continuous close to zero and we do therefore need a lower bound on the absolute value of our signal entries.
-Note also that $\delta_1$ and the error term $\epsilon$ encapsulate the instability of recovering $\CF[\abs{x}^2]$ through equation \eqref{eq:ambiguity}.
-In particular, the division by $\CF[\abs{\phi}^2]$ can only be stable if $\CF[\abs{x}^2]$ is small whenever the divisor is small.
-In the setting of the above theorem this can (somewhat heuristically) be rephrased to: 'Whenever $\CF[\abs{\phi}^2]$ falls below the threshold $\delta_1$, the signals must have well-aligned frequency supports in the sense that $\CF[\abs{x}^2 - \abs{y}^2]$ is small'. \end{remark} Next, we can deal with the retrieval of the phases.
-First, in accordance with corollary \ref{cor:min_ambiguity_uniqueness}, we will only use the entries $(x, \Pi_{(1,m)}x)$ and $(\phi, \Pi_{(1,m)}\phi)$, where $m \in \set{0,\dots,L-1}$, for our recovery which allows us to do phase propagation on adjacent entries.
-To be precise, we can propagate the phase from $x(\ell)$ to $x(\ell+1)$ (or back), for any $\ell \in \set{0,\dots,L-1}$.
-Mathematically this fact can probably best be described by supplying an edge set $E$ in addition to the vertex set $V$ from \eqref{eq:vertex_set_I}.
-We will put an edge between $\ell \in V$ and $\ell^\prime \in V$ if
+Next, we turn to the retrieval of the phases.
+First, in accordance with corollary \ref{cor:min_ambiguity_uniqueness}, we will only use the entries of $\mathcal{A}[x](1,\cdot)$ (and of $\mathcal{A}[x](0,\cdot)$) for our recovery which allows us to do phase propagation on adjacent entries.
+To be precise, we can propagate the phase from $x(\ell)$ to $x(\ell+1)$ (or back), for any $\ell \in \{0,\dots,L-1\}$.
+Mathematically this fact can be captured with the help of the essential support graph $G_\delta$ of $x$ with time-separation parameter zero, i.e.~$\Delta = 0$.
+In the following, we will call the connected components of $G_\delta$ \emph{temporal islands}.

-The resulting graph will subsequently be denoted by $G = (V,E)$ and the connected components of $G$ will be called \emph{temporal islands}. \begin{theorem}[Stability of phase retrieval on a single temporal island] Consider two signals $x,y \in \bbC^L$, a window $\phi \in \bbC^L$ and two tolerance parameters $\delta_0,\delta_1 > 0$.
-Let $G=(V,E)$ be defined as above (with $V = V(\delta_0, x, y)$ as in equation \eqref{eq:vertex_set_I}) and assume that \emph{$G$ is connected}.
-Then,